 In case you haven't already realised, Andorra doesn't have an airport.
 This means you need to look for flights to nearby airports including Barcelona, Girona, Lleida and Toulouse.
-You can use the search tools on the right to find your flights - the Sky Scanner tool searches across many airlines.
+You can use the search tools below to find your flights - the Skyscanner tool searches across many airlines.

 When selecting your flights, you need to make sure that transfers are available from your chosen airport after your flight has landed.
 Visit the transfers page to find out more information.